mivige/InfoCalc/docs/user_guide.md

 ## Getting Started

 ### Launching InfoCalc
-1. Open the `.exe` file in the `dist` folder to launch the application.
+1. Open the `.exe` file to launch the application.
 2. The main window will display a dropdown menu, input fields, and a **Calculate** button.

 ## Operations